Protein Chia Pudding

 • ¼ cup plain or vanilla Greek yogurt

-• ¼ cup vanilla, chocolate, or plain protein powder
+• ¼ cup vanilla or chocolate protein powder

 • ¼ cup chia seeds